FACTBOX-What the U.S. Senate voted on in marathon COVID-19 'vote-a-rama'

 PROHIBIT STIMULUS CHECKS TO ILLEGAL IMMIGRANTS

 Senators Todd Young and Tom Cotton favor prohibiting any direct stimulus payments, such as the $1,400 checks Biden proposed, from being distributed to illegal immigrants.
-Their amendment passed on a bipartisan vote of 58-42.
-Republicans got eight Democrats to vote with them.
+Their amendment passed on a bipartisan vote of 58-42, but was later reversed by Democrats.

-Posts on social media claimed that illegal immigrants got such checks previously, but only Americans with Social Security numbers could receive the aid.
+Posts on social media claimed that illegal immigrants got such checks previously, but in fact only Americans with Social Security numbers could receive the aid.

 NO TAX INCREASES ON SMALL BUSINESSES DURING THE PANDEMIC

-Senators Marco Rubio, James Lankford and Scott proposed an amendment to protect small businesses from tax increases during the pandemic.
+Senators Marco Rubio and James Lankford proposed an amendment to protect small businesses from tax increases during the pandemic.
 Their motion passed unanimously, 100-0.

-"There are no taxes on small business in this proposal," Senator Bernie Sanders said ahead of the vote, referring to Biden's COVID-19 relief plan.
+"There are no taxes on small business in this proposal," Senator Bernie Sanders said before the vote, referring to Biden's COVID-19 relief plan.

 Biden wants to raise taxes on people with incomes over $400,000 a year, but it is unclear whether some small businesses organized as sole proprietorships could be caught up in such a tax increase.